 - The maximum eligible labour rate is $20 per hour.
 OSCIA will make a final determination on what a reasonable number of hours claimed is based on the project and the nature of the work performed.

 - The maximum eligible in-kind equipment rate for a tractor and implement is $50 per hour of operation.
 This rate cannot be increased for heavy excavation equipment.
-Applicable in-kind operator charges may be claimed along with the in-kind equipment rate, at up to the accepted maximum hourly labour.
+Applicable in-kind operator charges may be claimed along with the in-kind equipment rate, at up to the accepted maximum hourly labour rate.

-- The maximum cost-share payment for in-kind labour and equipment is $2,000.
+- The maximum amount of in-kind payment for labour and equipment is $2,000.

 What costs are NOT eligible for cost-share funding across all Project Categories?

 There are ineligible costs specific to each Project Category.
-These are listed in the Project Category Description.
-Ineligible costs across all Project Categories (unless otherwise indicated in the Project Category Description) include, but are not limited to:
+These are listed in the Project Category Description for each Project Category.
+Ineligible costs across all Project Categories include, but are not limited to:

 - Any cost not set out as an eligible cost and expenditure in the Project Category Description